nhojb/zen-mods/README.md

 # Zen Browser Mods

-My modes for the Zen Browser.
-Install from the [official Zen Mods page](https://zen-browser.app/mods).
+My mods for the Zen Browser.
 Comments and suggestions are welcome.

 <br>